 - Remove the pan from the heat and nestle the pork chops into the cabbage mixture.

-- Place in the oven and cook for 1 hour, uncovered, basting halfway through with the juices in the pan.
+- Place the skillet or Dutch oven into the preheated oven and cook for 1 hour, uncovered, basting halfway through with the juices in the pan.

 Wine pairings for fall fruits!

 - Pumpkin Lasagna with Halter Ranch’s Côtes de Paso by Culinary Adventures with Camilla

 - Squash and Sausage Soup with Pumpkin Cornbread and McKinley Springs 2010 Bombing Range Red by Tasting Pour